Texas coach takes novel approach after loss to Maryland

 First on the syllabus: comparing a second straight loss to Maryland with the works of Nobel Prize winner John Steinbeck.

-Texas, Herman said Monday, was like the simple but brutish Lenny from Steinbeck’s classic “Of Mice and Men.”
+Texas, Herman said Monday, was like the simple but brutish Lennie Smalls from Steinbeck’s classic “Of Mice and Men.”
 The Longhorns tried so hard to win they killed their chance to do it.

 Herman mangled the analogy a bit.
-In the novel, Lenny kills a puppy, a mouse and a woman and only dreams of rabbits.
-And Lenny gets killed at the end.
+In the novel, Lennie kills a puppy, a mouse and a woman and only dreams of rabbits.
+And Lennie gets killed at the end.

 But at 7-7 over his first 14 games at Texas, too many more losses could prompt lectures on other Steinbeck titles, such as the “The Grapes of Wrath” or “The Winter of Our Discontent.”